Introduction to the Philippines’ Wines and Spirits

 Filipinos are known worldwide as one of the hardest working groups of people; although they like to sip some Philippine wines and spirits to refresh once in a while.
 Multinational companies from all corners of the globe have recognized this feat.
 One only needs to look at different news websites and classified ads to see them put their trust in them.
 This is one of the main reasons why Filipinos are sought after for jobs that require dedication and hard work; although this has been taken advantage of and has become a stereotype that Filipinos are only good for menial jobs.
 This will never be the case because aside from being hard working, Filipinos have the passion for succeeding, which drives them to finish anything they have started.
 This also entails that they need something to drive away the exhaustion from a hard day’s work – by finding and doing things to have some fun.

 One way that Filipinos are great at is to have fun.
 In fact, they have different names for the happy hours such as “Thank God It’s Friday” (TGIF) and for some people “Happy Thursday”.
 There are also numerous holidays and celebrations that are better enjoyed with these alcoholic drinks.

 It is just a matter of what to drink and which bar to go to among the many bars in the Philippines.
 Wines and spirits are great drinks to enjoy and the fact that there are numerous types makes it even more enticing.

 Examples of Wines and Spirits in the Philippines

-The Philippines is not only a country that loves alcoholic beverages, but it is also a country that has created some of its own wines and spirits over its history.
+The pearl of the orient is not only a country that loves alcoholic beverages, but it is also a country that has created some of its own Philippines wines and spirits over its history.
 Here are a few notable examples: